-Also consider what shape and style will work best, and what features you want.
-If you or your children are just camping out in the back yard or going to the campground for the weekend check out our Best Camping Sleeping Bag Review.
-But if you're hopping on the John Muir Trail for three weeks, you'll probably want a lightweight backpacking sleeping bag like one of the down bags in our Women's Review or something from the Best Backpacking Sleeping Bag Review.
-Features we like are stash pockets, draft collars and soft liner materials.
+Also, consider what shape and style will work best, and what features you want.
+If you or your children are only camping out in the backyard or going to the campground for the weekend, check out the check out our Best Camping Sleeping Bag Review.
+However, if you're hopping on the John Muir Trail for three weeks, you'll probably want a lightweight backpacking sleeping bag like one of the down bags in our Women's Review or something from the Best Backpacking Sleeping Bag Review.
+The features we like are stash pockets, draft collars, and soft liner materials.

 Why Do Women Sleep Colder?

 First off, let's acknowledge that everyone's bodies are different and many factors affect our internal temperatures, including diet, age, fitness, and how much sleep we typically get.
 It is, however, common knowledge that women tend to feel colder more often than men, and this is especially true when it comes to sleeping outdoors.
 It's not because we're wimpier.
 Believe it or not, it's because we have more evenly distributed body fat.
 We have a layer of fat on our bodies that men do not — that's why our skin has a softer feel and look overall.